All Episodes

 He knows it's irresponsible.

-Uh, but that's that's who these that's who these people have uh have become.
+But that's who these people have become.

 Tried it with Hurricane Katrina.

-They'll try it with any disaster, a midwestern flood, mudslaw, whatever.
+They'll try it with any disaster, a Midwestern flood, Mudslaw, whatever.

 Get used to it, folks, if you're not already.